Sternotherus odoratus: Diet

+Eggs and hatchlings of stinkpots are eaten by raccoons, gray foxes, striped skunks, Virginia opossums, eastern kingsnakes, scarlet snakes and crows.

+Lifecycle

+Female eastern musk turtles take 5 years to reach maturity.

 Breeding of the eastern musk turtle occurs in the spring, and females often lay between 2 and 9 elliptical, hard-shelled eggs in a shallow burrow or under shoreline debris.
 An unusual behavior is the tendency to share nesting sites; in one case there were 16 nests under a single log.
 The eggs hatch in late summer or early fall after an incubation period of 100 to 150 days, making this turtle a species that displays delayed emergence.
 Although in many turtles egg size increases with female size, that may not be the cause for musk turtles.
 Egg width increases, and elongation (length/width) decreases as female size and clutch size increases.
 One study found females that differed considerably in size still produced eggs of the same mean shape and size.
 However, the females were of similar age suggesting egg size and shape may be age specific.
 In this same study they found that the female's pelvic aperture gap was always wider than the width of the largest egg and there is no found optimal egg size that prevails better than others.